Canadian Tire Motorsport Park: History

-The CanAm first visited the track in its inaugural season in 1966, and Mosport hosted at least one event in every year of the series' history, except 1968.
+The Can-Am first visited the track in its inaugural season in 1966, and Mosport hosted at least one event in every year of the series' history, except 1968.
 In 1967, Canada's centennial year, Mosport hosted Formula One, USAC, and a 500cc Motorcycle Grand Prix.
 F1's Grand Prix of Canada remained at the track until 1977, until it was moved to Montreal.
 Mosport has hosted a wide variety of series throughout its history.
 The circuit has held Formula One, USAC, World Sportscar Championship, Can-Am, Formula 5000, and many other sports car, open-wheel, and motorcycle series.

 Mosport has had several fatalities, both track crew, drivers, and riders, the most recognized being German Formula One driver Manfred Winkelhock who was killed in 1985 when his Porsche 962C crashed into a concrete wall.
 Another fatality at the track was in 2008 during the 29th annual Vintage Automobile Racing Association of Canada Racing Festival.
 Driver Dino Crescentini of Rochester Hills, MI – a ten-year veteran of vintage racing – lost control of his 1977 Wolf Dallara Can-Am car, which previously had been driven by Gilles Villeneuve.
 The most recent fatality was in 2018 when 61 year old former Pro Mazda driver Jeff Green speared off the racetrack at turn 8, and slammed into the barrier.
 He was attended to quickly but was unable to survive the crash.

 Mosport has had a succession of owners since the original public company created to build the track.
 Two of those prior owners, Norm Namerow (who owned the track through his publishing company, CanTrack, until his death) and Harvey Hudes, have both been inducted into the Canadian Motorsport Hall of Fame for their contribution to the sport in Canada.
 In 1998, Panoz Motorsports purchased the facility, and in 1999, the newly formed American Le Mans Series visited Mosport for the first time.

 Canadian Motorsports Ventures Ltd. (CMV) which includes Orlando Corp.
 Chairman Carlo Fidani and Canadian road racing driver Ron Fellows, purchased the facility in June 2011.

 In February 2012, a partnership between Mosport and Canadian Tire was announced.
 The partnership includes a renaming of the track to Canadian Tire Motorsport Park.
-The partnership will help to upgrade the facility, and improve the experience for spectators, participants, race teams, and corporate sponsors.